SC Stingrays head coach leaving team for college hockey job

 Bergin, 32, had been with the Stingrays for the past four years -- the first three as an assistant coach before taking over in 2019 as head coach -- said the uncertainty surrounding the coronavirus pandemic played a role in his decision to leave the Lowcountry.

-The lure of coaching at the collegiate level – where jobs are scare – was also a contributing factor, he said.
+The lure of coaching at the collegiate level – where jobs are scarce – was also a contributing factor, he said.

 “This wasn’t a Sacred Heart versus South Carolina decision,” Bergin said.
 “I look at it more as coaching at the pro level as opposed to coaching in college.
 Did I want to coach in the American (Hockey) League and possibly in the NHL one day or do I eventually want to coach at a major university.